-Microsoft Dynamics CRM security model
+Security concepts for Microsoft Dynamics CRM

-Support a licensing model for users.
+Provide a multi-tiered licensing model for users.

 Support data sharing so that users can be granted access to objects they do not own for a one-time collaborative effort.

 Prevent access to objects a user does not own or share.